Strategies for Coping with Elevator Service Shortages: Solutions for Building Owners, Hospitals, Retailers, and Hotels

 The shortage of elevator technicians can be attributed to a few key factors:

-- Aging Workforce: Many elevator technicians are approaching retirement, and there is a lack of younger individuals entering the field to replace them.
+1. Aging Workforce: Many elevator technicians are approaching retirement, and there is a lack of younger individuals entering the field to replace them.
 This generational gap is creating a strain on available skilled labor.
-As the workforce ages, they take the knowledge of older equipment making it difficult to get those elevators serviced properly.
+As the workforce ages, experienced technicians retire and take with them valuable knowledge of older equipment, making it harder to service those elevators properly.

 The Consequences of Callback-Only and Break-Fix Maintenance